-A broken nose is a common facial injury.
-Symptoms typically include pain and swelling around the nose, bleeding, nasal discharge, and difficulty breathing.
+Symptoms of a broken nose typically include pain and swelling around the nose, bleeding, nasal discharge, and difficulty breathing.
+It is possible to treat a broken nose with self-care and medical treatments.

 A broken nose, or nasal fracture, is when a bone in the nose becomes cracked or broken.
 There may also be damage to the connective tissue, or cartilage, inside the nose.